10 Interactive Digital Donor Wall Examples That Boost Nonprofit Engagement

 It seems like traditional donor recognition walls have found a dead end, literally.
 With the rising costs of engraving, limited opportunities of space, and practically zero flexibility of the entire design, this kind of static recognition just cannot be useful these days.
-At the same time, schools, universities, and nonprofits have discovered a rough example in donor walls that allows them to celebrate their champions in countless updated ways.
+At the same time, schools, universities, and nonprofits have discovered a rough example in donor walls that allows them to celebrate their champions in countless updated ways, virtual donor recognition wall setup a smarter and more scalable alternative.

 If fundraiser engagement is your bent, it seems you are reading the right document.
 Below are 10 approaches to demonstrate why interactive displays are not just flashy but indeed act as fundraisers.